 - These same protocols offer guidance for those who attend, and those who should not attend including strong encouragement to those most "at risk" as members of vulnerable populations to stay home and participate in service remotely recalling that the obligation to attend Sunday Mass has been dispensed by the proper authority of the Archbishop of Saint Paul and Minneapolis.

 - Each parish will open its door 30 minutes prior to Mass for ushers to seat people in a manner similar to what is often seen at a wedding.
 Similarly, when Communion is distributed, ushers will direct parishioners and guests in a manner that respects CDC social distancing guidance.

 - As outlined in Executive Order 20-99, all social gathers such as private parties, wedding receptions, funeral receptions (before or after Mass), celebrations of life milestones (birthdays or retirements), family reunions, gathers before or after planned religious services and other similar activities are not permitted.

 Communications and Training

-This Preparedness Plan was communicated by email to all employees, and by physical posting as well as website posting beginning on May 28, 2020 and updated on July 24, 2020.
+This Preparedness Plan was communicated by email to all employees, and by physical posting as well as website posting beginning on January 11, 2021.
 Employees and parishioners are to work through this new program together and update the training as necessary.
-This Preparedness Plan has been certified by Reverend Michael Tix and was posted in each of the parish buildings on July 25, 2020.
+This Preparedness Plan has been certified by Reverend Michael Tix and was posted in each of the parish buildings on January 11, 2021.
 It will be updated as necessary.